coleHafner/semantic-pr-title/README.md

 ```

 ## Usage
-This app is [hosted on Glitch](https://colehafner-pr-title-linter-1.glitch.me) and (soon to be) available on [the GitHub marketplace](https://github.com/marketplace/semantic-pr-title).
+This app is [hosted on Glitch](https://colehafner-pr-title-linter-1.glitch.me) and available on [the GitHub marketplace](https://github.com/marketplace/semantic-pr-title).

 ## Contributing